 Address: 3502 AZ-87, Pine, AZ 85544, USA

-After a long day of moving around Arizona, you’ll need to fuel up your body with finger-licking food as you relax and enjoy the beautiful weather of the place.
+After a long day of moving around Arizona, you’ll need to fuel up your body with finger-licking food as you relax and enjoy the beautiful weather.
 The Old Country Inn got your back.

 They offer tasty, sumptuous, and unique food including woodfire pizza, delicious salads, and much more.
 The Old County Inn offers excellent craft beer, such as the Scottsdale Blonde, a delectable smooth beer made in Tempe.

 The place is packed because of its great food, excellent service, and friendly staff.
-More so, the restaurant is pet friendly, so you can bring your pooch.
+More so, the restaurant is pet friendly, so you can bring your pup.

-See Related: Best Things to do in Scottsdale, Arizona
+See Related: Things to Do in Scottsdale, Arizona

 4. Pine Strawberry Museum

 The Pine Strawberry Museum is a community treasure made to honor the hard work of the town’s founding families.